The respondent is a 43-year-old man from Iraq who was pushed back from Croatia to Bosnia and Herzegovina on February 9th 2022.

 The respondent stated that the following car ride felt like 10 minutes.
 When the van reached the pushback location, a patrol car was already on the scene.
 He reported that it was still daylight.
 According to his time information, he reached the pushback location between approximately 3.30 and 4 PM.

 The respondent stated that there were about four or five men also in dark blue uniforms present at the pushback site.
 They opened the back doors of the van and the cage-like interior and told him to go back to Bosnia: “Go fast, go there, this is Bosnia!” pointing out a direction.
 The respondent was reluctant to leave the van because he was very afraid of being beaten again, he stated that he feared for his life:

 “I’m scared for this, for the wood, maybe they will kill me”.

 One of the men then reportedly shouted at him to return to Bosnia immediately.
 He jumped out of the van and ran on his socks as fast as he could in the direction indicated.
 He reported that while he was running he was hit again from behind with the branch.
 The following photo shows traces of this blow.

 The respondent stated that he walked for several hours without orientation through wooded areas, looking for landmarks:

 “I go, go, go, no maps, no phone, no understand, where I go”.

-After what felt like 5 hours to him, he reached a village about 10 km from Vrnograč.
+After what felt like 5 hours to him, he reached a village about 10 kilometers from Vrnograč.
 He described being very hungry and that he was shivering.
 He reported that he rang the bell at a house where he had seen a family through the window pane.
-At that point he could ask what time it was, it was 8 pm.
+At that point, he asked what time it was, and was informed that it was 8 pm.
 This family provided him with water, some food, a jacket, and shoes.
-They also provided him with a contact who drove him to his starting point Velika Kladuša by car for 13 euros, which he was able to hide from the police before.
+They also provided him with a contact who drove him to his starting point Velika Kladuša by car for 13 Euros, which he had managed to keep hidden.

-At 10 pm he reached back to Velika Kladuša.
+At approximately 10 pm, he returned back to Velika Kladuša.